What is VAC Opportunity Campus?

 Campus Site plan

-Located in Columbia, the Campus will be equipped with a Shelter, community Resource Center, and Medical Clinic.
+Located in Columbia, the Campus will be equipped with a Shelter, the Cindy Mustard Resource Center, and a medical clinic.

-Additional details about the site plan and building design are on The Campus page.
+Additional details about the site plan and building design are on The Camus page.